stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

 tumors.
 And while I think there has been progress answer it, I think a formal hypothesis test or more analyses would help.

-For the second research question, now that I can see there is a strong linear relationship, I want to explore it more, possibly by fitting a regression model and seeing how well it fits.
+For the second research question, now that I can see there is a positive relationship, I think I could explore it more, possibly by fitting a regression model and seeing how well it fits.
 <!----------------------------------------------------------------------------->